Migrate from Exodus

 Cake Wallet is the user-friendly, multi-asset cryptocurrency wallet that prioritizes financial privacy and autonomy.
 With seamless swaps, strong privacy tools, and a focus on accessibility, Cake Wallet empowers you to manage, swap, and spend your digital assets securely and confidently.
 Cake Wallet is also 100% open-source, ensuring that every bit of code is able to be verified and independently reviewed, keeping your crypto safer than ever from attacks or mistakes.

-Cake Wallet also enables you to easily swap between cryptocurrencies without leaving the app, buy and sell directly from fiat, and even use your crypto to buy every day items and treat yourself with Cake Pay.
+Cake Wallet also enables you to easily swap between cryptocurrencies without leaving the app, buy and sell directly from fiat, and even use your crypto to buy every day items and treat yourself with Cake Payarrow-up-right.
 It’s your freedom money, and Cake helps free you up to use it in more ways than ever.